guegse/foreachstream/readme.md

 | takeWhile        | yes       |
 | dropWhile        | yes       |
 |                  |           |

+*Only works if the argument can be transformed to a collection.

 ## Benchmarks
 These are very simple benchmarks performed with no real-world scenarios and on small sample data.